 As you reach the main South Coast Road, visit the Ma Tree.
 The easy 15-minute walk will lead you through the forest to the base of this massive mape tree, with its overgrown roots fanning out in every direction.
 It’s something straight out of a fairytale, ubiquitous in French Polynesia but rare in Samoa.

 From the Ma Tree Walk, you can drive to the Aganoa Black Sand Beach if you have a 4X4, or continue hiking along the Coastal Walk.
 Just follow the signs from the main road and hike for about one hour along sea smashed cliffs.

 Further east on the South Coast Road, head to the Togitogiga Waterfall.
 Part of a recreation reserve, a path that runs through a tropical garden leads to a series of lovely cascading pools.
 Ancient Samoan warriors loved swimming here and it’s also not a bad spot for a picnic lunch.

 If you want to hit the beach before heading to our final stop, drive to Vaiula Beach (T10 entrance).
 The beach is lovely and good for swimming.
-There’s a restaurant which may or may not be open, depending if guests are staying at the beach fales.
+There’s a restaurant that may or may not be open, depending on if guests are staying at the beach fales.